|Name:||Michael Steel Confer|

 During November 1993, a team of US investigators from the Joint Task Force for Full Accounting (JTFFA) interviewed a witness who provided information concerning an A4 that was shot down by his militia on the night of 10 October 1966.
 According to the witness, this aircraft exploded in the air and crashed at sea approximately 1 kilometer off shore.
-Even though the witness indicated the A4 was shot down the year before Michael Confer's loss, JTFFA personnel believed the information correlated to this aircraft loss.
+Even though the witness indicated the A4 crashed off shore rather than in a flooded rice field, JTFFA personnel believed the information correlated to this aircraft loss.

 Since the end of the Vietnam War well over 21,000 reports of American prisoners, missing and otherwise unaccounted for have been received by our government.
 Many of these reports document LIVE America Prisoners of War remaining captive throughout Southeast Asia TODAY.

 Pilots in Vietnam were called upon to fly in many dangerous circumstances, and they were prepared to be wounded, killed or captured.
 It probably never occurred to them that they could be abandoned by the country they so proudly served.